Thomas-3D/Front_Decontaminator/README.md

 - 4 perimeters
 - 5 top and bottom layers

 The parts are designed for the front-right side.
-For the left side mirror the parts in your slicer
+For the left side mirror the parts in your slicer.

 ## LDO-kit specific parts